-- Ignore!
 Ignore is an action not a passive response.
 Don’t respond to meanness or teasing.
 Sometimes it works, if not, seek help!

-- Talk it out!
 This one is tricky!
 Talk it out can mean a lot of things.
 It means Speak Up!
 Use your words!
 It also means that there is a solution to the problems you are having, but you may have to be brave and go ahead and talk about it.
 Sometimes it is hard, but using words really is the best way to resolve conflicts!

 The program, which is guided by educators, empowers and teaches students how to implement these strategies.
 In addition, resources are available to teachers to discuss and address cyberbullying with learners.
 For more information about the WITS Program, please visit: www.witsprogram.ca